kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 job.
 He says he feels fortunate that it worked out so well but he also wishes he had applied to more companies for a number of reasons:

-1. It gives you a better understanding of what's available.
+1. It gives you a better understanding of your options.
 2. It prevents you from fixating on a single company.
 3. You may be put into a position where you have to hire others shortly.
 Having more experience with interviews can be helpful when you're on the other side.